Capital flight: Examples

-In the run up to the British referendum on leaving the EU there was a net capital outflow of £77 billion in the preceding two quarters, £65 billion in the quarter immediately before the referendum and £59 billion in March when the referendum campaign started.
+In the run up to the British referendum on leaving the EU (Brexit) there was a net capital outflow of £77 billion in the preceding two quarters, £65 billion in the quarter immediately before the referendum and £59 billion in March when the referendum campaign started.
 This corresponds to a figure of £2 billion in the equivalent six months in the preceding year.

-China is reported to have lost trillions of dollars in capital in the decade between 2010 and 2020, to which the Chinese government has responded by developing a complex system of capital controls.
-Ever since then, Chinese citizens are increasingly looking for new and creative ways to get their money out of China.